Discrimination relating to employment

 There are some specific employment situations which are exceptions and in these situations it is not unlawful to make employment-related decisions on the basis of a prohibited ground.
 For example, in some situations it is legal to employ only a woman for a particular position.

-Prohibited grounds for discrimination in relation to employment
+Prohibited grounds for discrimination

 All people are protected from unlawful discrimination in their employment.
 This includes discrimination on the grounds of:

 - being affected by family violence

 - involvement in union activities, including claiming or helping others to claim a benefit under an employment agreement, or taking or intending to take employment relations education leave.

 These grounds are in the Employment Relations Act 2000 and the Human Rights Act 1993 (apart from involvement in union activities).

 Under the Human Rights Act 1993 it is unlawful to ask questions of (or about) a job applicant that indicate an intention to discriminate on one of the grounds covered by the Act.
 If a person thinks that an employer has acted in this way, they may make a complaint under the Human Rights Act 1993.

 The ground of discrimination because of involvement in union activities is in the Employment Relations Act 2000.
 If the employee complains about discrimination on the basis of their union activities, and it is proved that the employer did take the action or inaction complained about, then it will be presumed that it was because of their union activities.
 You can find more information about union activities in Union membership is a choice.